 We have been trying to follow a few threads of families out of New England (upper right of the yellow region) to the south and to the west.
 As we do that, we have to consider the situational aspects with respect to culture, history and technology.
 The periods that we are looking at now run from the French Indian War through the Revolution and then through the War of 1812.
 That would be generations four, five and six.
 The location would be the east coast until after the Louisiana Purchase during the term of President Thomas Jefferson, the second President from the south.
 Before him had been President George Washington and President John Adams.

 So, we are not really paying attention to the larger picture as history has done a good job of that.
 We want to follow lots of families and consider the situations until, say, 1900.
 Or last post on this subject looked at Grizzly Adams who went from New England to California and back.
 Lots of people did this before Grizzly and continued to do so without cessation, even until now.
 One can cross the whole of the continent now within a matter of hours - without breaking laws such as speed.
 The record is under 28 hours.
 Imagine that if you were Daniel Boone who established one route.
-Naturally, he followed the Natives who had been here long before.
+Naturally, he followed the American Indians who had been here long before.
 We will look at that, too.

 So, this map shows what was obtained in the deal that Jefferson did.
 In our posts, we have touched upon this area quite a lot.
 Take Kansas.
 Col. Higginson went there before the Civil War to help the free staters.
 John Brown was a friend of his.
 Before that, Jedediah Strong Smith was killed in Kansas.
 Those folks were New Englanders.
 About the same time, an itinerant came out of the south and was in the same area: Joseph L. Walker (1798-1876) - see the post on Grizzly Adams.